Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-ingestion/README.md

 ### Upload with custom error handling

 To upload logs with custom error handling, you can pass a callback function to the `on_error` parameter of the `upload` method.
-The callback function will be called for each error that occurs during the upload and should expect one argument that corresponds to an `UploadLogsError` object.
+The callback function will be called for each error that occurs during the upload and should expect one argument that corresponds to an `LogsUploadError` object.
 This object contains the error encountered and the list of logs that failed to upload.

 ```python
 # Example 1: Collect all logs that failed to upload.